rebeccabibye/kitto/README.md

 -different time periods (sort by day, week, month, year, etc.); also convert to minutes not seconds -update front page
 -PACKAGE APP by figuring out a person's username!! maybe email??
+-also email or text notif whenever child goes on gaming/novel/youtube website?